Chuck Close, celebrated creator of pixelated portraits, dies at 81

 Charles Thomas Close was born in Monroe, Wash., on July 5, 1940.
 He told the publication Artnews he was close to his father, a plumber and inventor who “made me things — toys from scratch, whole bicycles from scratch.”
 For his fifth Christmas, his father made him an easel, and his parents later arranged for him to take art lessons at home.

-He was 11 when his father died, and his mother, a concert pianist, continued to support her only child’s interest in art — an interest he gravitatedtoward while he struggled in other classes because of undiagnosed dyslexia.
+He was 11 when his father died, and his mother, a concert pianist, continued to support her only child’s interest in art — an interest he gravitated toward while he struggled in other classes because of undiagnosed dyslexia.

 Later, he lost almost a year of school to nephritis, a kidney infection and his mother was diagnosed with cancer.
 Medical costs caused them to lose their house.

-He graduated in 1962 from the University of Washington School of Art, then received a bachelor’s degree and a master of fine arts degreefrom Yale University.
+He graduated in 1962 from the University of Washington School of Art, then received a bachelor’s degree and a master’s of fine arts from Yale University.
 His Yale classmates included Brice Marden, Richard Serra, Jennifer Bartlett and Robert Mangold, all of whom became prominent artists (and many of whom he painted).

 He studied at the Academy of Fine Arts Vienna on a Fulbright grant, taught art at the University of Massachusetts, then moved to New York in 1967.
 (One of his students, Leslie Rose, came with him; they married a few months later.)